alexpolt/alexpolt.github.io/src/empty-value.md

   move constructors and move assignment operators.
 Let's just introduce the rule (sorry for the lame language):

-> *And empty value is an r-value after being bound to a function parameter in a function call and
+> *Any empty value is an r-value after being bound to a function parameter in a function call and
 > the end of the function call.
 If the class of the empty value object doesn't have a user-defined
 > move constructor then skip destructing that object.*